Authress/terraform-provider-authress/docs/resources/role.md

 ### Required

 - `role_id` `string` - Unique identifier for the role, can be specified on creation, and used by records to map to permissions.
+Must begin with the prefix `ro_`.
 - `permissions` [`permissions_map`](#nestedatt--permissions) - A map of the permissions.
 The key of the map is the `action` the permission grants, and the value is the permission configuration.
 This permission key action is case-insensitive. (see [below for permissions properties](#nestedatt--permissions))

 ### Optional